NetaAviv/neta-frendrick-final-project/README.md

 ### Prerequisites
 - AWS account with necessary permissions.
 - AWS CLI, kubectl, and Argo CD CLI installed.
+- EKS cluster
+- Node group inside the eks cluster with SG that can access the RDS
+- EFS (elastic file system) with 2 access points (one for staging and the other for production)
+- RDS (Multi AZs)

 ### Steps
 1. Clone the repository: